davidemms/OrthoFinder/README.md

 #### Python Source Code Version
 It is recommended that you use the standalone binaries for OrthoFinder which do not require python or scipy to be installed.
 However, the python source code version is available from the github 'releases' page (e.g. 'OrthoFinder-1.0.6_source.tar.gz' and requires python 2.7 and scipy to be installed.
 Up-to-date and clear instructions are provided here: http://www.scipy.org/install.html, be sure to chose a version using python 2.7.
 As websites can change, an alternative is to search online for "install scipy".

-## Performing a Complete OrthoFinder Analysis
+## Performing Your Own OrthoFinder Analysis
 Performing a complete OrthoFinder analysis is simple:

 1. Download the amino acid sequences, in FASTA format, for the species you want to analyse.
 If you have the option, it is best to use a version containing a single representative/longest transcript-variant for each gene.